Tuesday, September 15, 2020 · 16 min read

 The database has been developed in our new real-time environment (DewesoftRT) suited to be hosted on any hardware.
 It offers scalable and distributed architecture, while data is acquired by DewesoftX DAQ software and processed locally with state-of-the-art rotating machinery diagnosis tools.

 Our partner for Industrial Monitoring and predictive monitoring applications, ISE Srl, took care of the smart data processing algorithms and developed some nifty setups in the Dewesoft software resulting in a range of clear and easily manageable user interfaces for asset monitoring:

-The choices of Dewesoft SIRIUS and Krypton DAQ hardware solution together with the high flexibility of Dewesoft technological software platform gave the possibility to create various front-end set up modules according to the ISE technical background and the specific needs of Enel technicians, who were not so used to this degree of flexibility on the Bently Nevada platform.
+The choices of Dewesoft SIRIUS and Krypton DAQ hardware solution together with the high flexibility of the Dewesoft technological software platform gave the possibility to create various front-end set-up modules according to the ISE technical background and the specific needs of Enel technicians, who were not so used to this degree of flexibility on the Bently Nevada platform.

 A key component of the project was to introduce an innovative human-machine graphic interface, which allowed operators to quickly identify the best corrective measures.
 Our dedication to the project, strong efforts from Dewesoft HQ in cooperation with the experience, and strong innovation from ISE brought an excellent solution to the market.

 In the second stage of the project, the remote diagnostics model will probably be replicated in other additional twin units, for an overall production increase of 12 GWh a year.
 In the third phase of the project, with the acquisition of greater expertise and know-how, it will be possible to design a second generation of the system, which can be used even in plants powered by other renewable sources.

 Shortly after installing the system, the engineers at ENEL Green Power were able to detect some potentially dangerous mechanical phenomena in the evaporation towers - a real success for our team.